-- Meeting Spaces- Binkley I and II, Copper Room and Alyeska Board Room
+- Meeting Spaces- Binkley I and II, Fireweed Room and Alyeska Board Room

 - Greenhouse with Hydroponically Grown Vegetabls (Summer Only)

 - Summer park, Bocce Ball court, putting green and river walk

 - Public boat launch

 Pike’s Waterfront Lodge is family run; we read all customer comments and attempt to incorporate suggestions into the hotel and its operations.
 Pike’s takes great pride in being dog and people friendly, but not necessarily in that order!